Halimazeez/03-lab-javascript-1/README.md

 # A simple introduction to JavaScript and the DOM

+## Clone the lab files with GIT as follows

-If you have GIT available, *clone* this repository as follows:
+If you have GIT available, *clone* this repository:

-- open the folder where you want to work, don't create a new folder for the exercise
+- open the folder where you want to work, *don't* create a new folder for the exercise
 - open a command-line terminal to that folder
 - type `git clone https://github.com/CTEC3905/03-lab-javascript-1.git`
 - check in your folder, you should see a new folder "03-lab-javascript-1"
 - move into that folder with `cd 03-lab-javascript-1`
 - type `git remote -v` and you will see the URL above, which needs changing…

+## Set up your own repository for these files

 First, create *your own repository on GitHub* for these files, then change the GIT remote to the GitHub URL for your new repository with the following commands: